dare-devil-ex/GMail-Clone/README.md

 # GMail Clone

-A project to clone the vintage style UI of Gmail app using Flutter
+A project to clone the vintage style UI of Gmail app using Flutter, This is not a final build.

 # Screenshots